Shares tap the brakes, bonds sense caution - Up News Info

 The global inflationary pulse was also in the headlines as the South Korean central bank lifted its base rate off a record low, the first major economy in Asia to do so.

-Governor Lee Ju-yeol maintained his hawkish tone and suggested the bank could further tighten policy as data showed Asia’s fourth-largest economy was overheating.
+Governor Lee Ju-yeol suggested the bank could further tighten policy as data showed Asia’s fourth-largest economy was overheating.

 Central banks around the world are laying the groundwork for a transition away from crisis-era stimulus as what began as emergency support now overheats many economies.